-After the hike training we went back to my place where I had strung 100m of rope between the trees in my backyard.
+After the hiking training, we went back to my place where I had strung 100m of rope between the trees in my backyard.
 This was to be used for the technical training part of the training day.
-As the temperatures were around -15c and there was a light wind and snow it simulated the mountain conditions quite well.
+As the temperatures were around -15c and there were a light wind and snow it simulated the mountain conditions quite well.

 Everyone is excited about the expedition and working hard to be ready.
 I will continue to post updates as the departure date gets closer and throughout the expedition.

 Climb safe, Scott.